MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/universal-tax-rate-api-how-to-setup-clientId-and-clientsecret.md

    :::image type="content" source="media/folder-with-same-name-as-article-file/image-description.png" alt-text="Alt text that describes the content of the image.":::
 7. Click **Next** till to "Review + create" and the click **Create**.

-## Setup Key Vault parameters in Dynamics 365 finance and operations apps
+## Setup Key vault parameters in Dynamics 365 finance and operations apps

-After finishing the prerequisite steps, you setup the key vault parameters to link to the azure key vault in Dynamics 365 Finance and Operations.
+After finishing the prerequisite steps, you setup the key vault parameters to link to the azure key vault in Dynamics 365 finance and operations apps.

-1. Go to **System administration > Setup > Key Vault parameters**.
+1. Go to **System administration** \> **Setup** \> **Key vault parameters**.
-2. Select New to create a new instance.
+2. Select **New** to create a new instance.
-3. Enter a name and description, and then, on the General FastTab, set the fields that are required for the integration with Key Vault storage:
+3. Enter a name and description, and then, on the **General** FastTab, set the fields that are required for the integration with Key vault storage:
-   - **Key Vault URL** – The Vault URI that we saved in the section [Create a Key Vault](#create-a-key-vault).
+   - **Key vault URL** – The vault URI that was saved in the section [Create a Key vault](#create-a-key-vault).
-   - **Key Vault client** – Enter the interactive client ID of the Azure Active Directory (Azure AD) application that is associated with the Key Vault storage for authentication.
+   - **KeyvVault client** – Enter the interactive client ID of the Microsoft Entra ID application that is associated with the Key vault storage for authentication.
-   - **Key Vault secret key** – Enter the secret key that is associated with the Azure AD application that is used for authentication with the Key Vault storage.
+   - **Key vault secret key** – Enter the secret key that is associated with the Entra ID application that is used for authentication with the Key vault storage.
-4. On the Secrets FastTab, click Add to add your secret.
+4. On the **Secrets** FastTab, select **Add** to add your secret.
 For each secret, set the following fields:
     - **Name**
     - **Description**
     - **Secret** – Enter a secret reference to the key vault secret.